yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 [video]

 I would like to show my work an a system capable to realize indoor autonomous flight.
-The system is based on a quadcopter with a Raspberry Pi 3 and a raspicam 2.
-Images from camera are used to calculate pose estimation on the Raspberry Pi, the result are sent as mavlink messasges to the Flight Controller.
+The system is based on a quadcopter with a Raspberry Pi 3 and a Raspberry Pi Camera 2.
+Images from camera are used to calculate poses estimation on the Raspberry Pi, the result are sent as mavlink messasges to the Flight Controller.
 The camera is downward looking and on the floor there is an Aruco Boards like this:

 [img]

-The pose estimation is calculated by aruco_gridboard ROS package on the Raspberry Pi and the relevant messages are sent to the Flight Controller using mavros ROS package.
+The system uses ROS (http://www.ros.org/) for all the tasks it has to do.
+The images from Raspberry Pi Camera are captured by raspicam_node (https://github.com/UbiquityRobotics/raspicam_node), the poses estimation are calculated by a modified version of aruco_gridboard (https://github.com/anbello/aruco_gridboard) and the relevant messages are sent to the Flight Controller using mavros (http://wiki.ros.org/mavros).
+All this ROS packages, and other we will see later, runs on the Raspberry Pi 3.

 The Flight Controller and the Raspberry Pi 3 on the quadcopter are connected via serial port whereas the Rapsberry Pi 3 and the desktop PC are connected via WiFi.
 The desktop PC is used only for configuration and visualization purpuses.